-The landmark Violence Against Women Act (VAWA) has helped millions of survivors since it was first enacted in 1994, but it has yet to be reauthorized by Congress.
+The landmark Violence Against Women Act (VAWA) has helped millions of survivors since it was first enacted in 1994, but the Republican-controlled Senate is blocking its reauthorization, and the NRA is actively opposing it.
+We must act to prioritize women’s lives over guns.

 VAWA transformed our nation’s approach to gender-based violence.

-- It provides survivors with essential help, including legal assistance, healthcare, housing, or counseling.
+- VAWA provides survivors with essential help, including legal assistance, healthcare, housing, or counseling.

-- It has pushed diverse agencies and institutions—such as advocates, police, prosecutors, judges, health care providers and survivors—to work together to address and prevent violence.
+- VAWA has pushed diverse agencies and institutions—such as advocates, police, prosecutors, judges, health care providers and survivors—to work together to address and prevent violence.

-- It has been a lifeline for survivors of sexual assault and domestic violence, covering everything from law enforcement training for working with rape victims, to visas for immigrant women to flee their abusers, to nondiscrimination protections for LGBT survivors of violence, to protections for Native American women victims of violence
+- VAWA has been a lifeline for survivors of sexual assault and domestic violence, covering everything from law enforcement training for working with rape victims, to visas for immigrant women to flee their abusers, to nondiscrimination protections for LGBT survivors of violence, to protections for Native American women victims of violence.

 Here’s what you can say: